Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 • Disaster assistance – Lend your support in the case of a natural disaster.

-Call 1-866-674-6327 or email energyassistance@ncat.org to know more about the services that LIHEAP offers.
+Call 1-866-674-6327 or email energyassistance@ncat.org to learn more about LIHEAP’s services.

-6. Reach Out for Warmth (ROFW)
+Reach Out for Warmth (ROFW)

 ROFW provides emergency assistance to Minnesota residents 12 months a year.
 The Department of Economic Security’s Energy Program Unit serves the community through local charities and assistance agencies in the state.

 ROFW helps with gas, electricity, heating bills, maintenance, repair, or replacement of furnace units.
-For more information, contact Prairie Five CAC, Inc. at (320)269-6578.
+Contact Prairie Five CAC, Inc. at (320)269-6578.
 1-800-657-3710, or visit their website for more information.

-7. Reach Out for Warmth (ROFW)
+Reach Out for Warmth (ROFW)

 ROFW provides emergency assistance to Minnesota residents 12 months a year.
 The Department of Economic Security’s Energy Program Unit serves the community through local charities and assistance agencies in the state.
 ROFW helps with gas, electricity, heating bills, maintenance, repair, or replacement of furnace units.

 Eligible homeowners may also qualify for up to $300.00 assistance for energy conservation repairs to the home’s heating system.
-For more information, contact Prairie Five CAC, Inc. at (320)269-6578.
+Contact Prairie Five CAC, Inc. at (320)269-6578.
 1-800-657-3710.

 Utility Company Assistance